alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/tone-of-voice/clear-language.md

   parent: Tone of voice
   order: 3
 title: Use clear language
+description: Learn about the importance of plain English on GOV.UK, what words to avoid using in content and recommended lengths for paragraphs and sentences.
 lastUpdated:
 ---
 Plain English is mandatory for all of GOV.UK.
 That’s because we want content to be accessible and understandable to everyone who needs it.